 Contact a Kingston Personal Injury Lawyer at Charles N. Rock, P.L.L.C.

 Have you or someone you love been injured by a faulty, dangerous or defective consumer product?
-If so, you can turn to Kingston Product Liability Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.
+If so, you can turn to Charles N. Rock, personal injury attorney in Kingston, for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.
 For nearly 20 years, Charles N. Rock has been working tirelessly to help his clients secure the compensation and justice they deserve after being harmed by others’ negligence.

 To find out more about your best options for moving forward, contact Attorney Charles N. Rock today to schedule a free, no obligations initial consultation.
 You can set up this meeting by calling (845) 383-1170 or by emailing us using the contact form on this page.
 To ensure that you have the legal support you need now, Attorney Charles N. Rock can meet you at your home or a hospital when needed.